icpc/live-v3/docs/settings.md

 ## Config file

-Main config should be stored within config directory in `settings.json` file.
+Main config should be stored within config directory in `settings.json` or `settings.json5` file.
 In some outdated examples legacy `events.properties` format is used instead.

 Settings should specify the contest system used and parameters of the contest.